Robert Lucas (governor): Iowa Territorial Governor, 1838–1841

 During his tenure running Iowa, he again showed his tendency towards conflict with other states, starting the Honey War with Missouri.
 Technically, Lucas was not the first acting governor of the Iowa territory.
 William B. Conway, appointed territorial secretary by Martin Van Buren, arrived in Iowa six weeks before Lucas and thus assumed the duties of acting governor.
-Friction developed between Lucas and Conway over some of the decisions Conway made in Lucas' absence, and led to an acerbic relationship.
+Friction developed between Lucas and Conway over some of the decisions Conway made in Lucas's absence, and led to an acerbic relationship.
 Lucas was often at odds with the territorial legislature, his liberal use of absolute veto power and his condescending rebukes of legislators often made him the target of acrimonious exchanges.
 Conway complained to Van Buren that Lucas committed "vexatious, ungraceful, petulant, ill-natured and dogmatic interferences" with the legislature.
 Van Buren and the U. S. Congress responded by limiting the territorial governor’s veto power and his ability to make appointments.

 Lucas served for only a few years as territorial governor, from 1838 to 1841, and spent those years mostly in Burlington, Iowa and Muscatine, Iowa (then called Bloomington), as there were only provisional accommodations in Iowa City for the territorial legislature.